-Justin Silverstein, a former Pac-12 golfer with major collegiate coaching experience, is in his third year on the USC women's golf staff and was promoted to associate head coach after the 2014 season.
+Justin Silverstein, a former Pac-12 golfer with major collegiate coaching experience, is in his fourth year on the USC women's golf staff and was promoted to associate head coach after the 2014 season.

 Silverstein spent his first two years at USC as an assistant coach and bolstered an already strong program under head coach Andrea Gaston, helping the Trojans to a combined 16 wins in 2013 and 2014.